loukylor/VRC-Mods/README.md

 The buttons can always be accessed in a popup attached to the User Details Page.

-Within the popup, there are also thing you can see, like the user's:
+Within the popup, you can see the user's:
  - username (what the person logs in with)
  - platform (Quest or PC)
  - last login (literal login, not starting the game)